-These findings correspond with a previous study reporting that chronic exposure to HFD after isolation improved isolation-induced deficits in object recognition memory and decreased BDNF levels in mPFC29.
-Another study showed that mice previously fed either high-fat or high-sucrose diets exhibited increased rearing behavior in the elevated zero maze 30 days post stress and diet exposure.
-The authors concluded that short-term diet administration can initiate a long-term increase in risk-assessment30.
-These reports suggest that palatable diet (high fat or sugar) under stress conditions can limit the consequent stress response.
-We have recently reported reductions in BDNF levels in the medial amygdala, another important node of social behavior and impairments in SRM following social isolation for one week in adult animals, yet both effects were reversed by regrouping of the isolated animals 28.
-Similarly, 72 hrs of HFD consumption in adult animals led to hippocampal BDNF elevation and improved spatial memory27.
-All together, these studies support our assumption that HFD, isolation or the combination of both may have affected the reprogramming of the mPFC neural networks (and maybe of other circuits like the amygdala and the hippocampus) and resulted in long-term consequences.
+These findings are consistent with a previous study demonstrating that chronic exposure to HFD after isolation improved isolation-induced deficits in object recognition memory and decreased brain-derived neurotrophic factor (BDNF) levels in mPFC29.
+Mice fed either high-fat or high-sucrose diets also reportedly exhibit increased rearing behavior in an elevated zero maze 30 days post-exposure to stress and diet conditions, suggesting that even short-term dietary changes can contribute to long-term changes in risk assessment30.
+These reports suggest that consuming a palatable diet (high in fat or sugar) under stress conditions can limit the consequent stress response.
+We have recently reported reductions in BDNF levels in the medial amygdala, another important node of social behavior, and impairments in SRM following social isolation for one week in adult animals, while both effects were reversed by the regrouping of the isolated animals 28.
+Similarly, HFD intake for 72 h in adult animals elevated hippocampal BDNF levels and improved spatial memory27.
+Together, these studies support our hypothesis that HFD and/or isolation can affect the reprogramming of neural networks in the mPFC and potentially the amygdalar and hippocampal circuits, thereby resulting in long-term consequences.

-In search of the molecular underpinning of the effects of social isolation on brain circuitry, social isolation in rodents affects the expression of non-coding RNAs like miRNAs31–33. miRNAs are a class of ~22 nucleotide short non-coding RNAs that play key roles in fundamental cellular processes, including how cells respond to various stress conditions 34–37.
-In the brain, miRNAs impact cellular and subcellular functions and modify cognitive performance 38,39 as was also demonstrated in HFD-induced deficits 40.
-A recent study addressed the effects of social isolation in adult and aged mice and pointed out specific miRNA signatures (miR-140-5p and miR-181a-5p) in the mPFC as relevant.
-These miRNA alterations were reversible and retrieved control levels following social enrichment 41.
-Moreover, prolonged isolation of postnatal rats resulted in differential miRNA profiles in brain regions involved in anxiety 32.
-For example, some miRNAs were differentially regulated in both male and female socially-isolated rodents, with the majority being downregulated (reviewed in 3).
+With respect to the molecular underpinning of the effects of social isolation on brain circuitry, social isolation in rodents has been shown to affect the expression of non-coding RNAs such as microRNAs (miRNAs) 31–33. miRNAs are a class of ~22 nucleotide short non-coding RNAs that play key roles in fundamental cellular processes, including how cells respond to various stressors34–37.
+In the brain, miRNAs impact cellular and subcellular functions and modify cognitive performance 38,39, including in the context of HFD-induced deficits 40.
+One recent study addressed the effects of social isolation in adult and aged mice and identified relevant changes in miR-140-5p and miR-181a-5p levels in the mPFC and found that these alterations were reversible, returning to basal levels following social enrichment 41.
+Moreover, the prolonged postnatal isolation of rats resulted in differential miRNA profiles in brain regions involved in anxiety 32.
+For example, some miRNAs were differentially regulated in both male and female socially isolated rodents, with the majority being downregulated (reviewed in 3).
 Other studies have attributed the contribution of altered miRNA profiles in the PFC to PFC-dependent tasks 38,42.
 Specifically, miRNA-135a and miRNA-16 were noted as being important contributors to the mechanisms by which stressful early-life experiences increase post-traumatic disorder (PTSD) vulnerability43.
-Thus, it is likely that specific miRNAs and their target genes are key components of the mechanism that underlies the deficits caused by each of the treatments (HFD, isolation) and mediate the rescue of deficits, which is achieved by HFD during social isolation.
+Thus, it is likely that specific miRNAs and their target genes are key mediators underlying the deficits caused by HFD or isolation and the rescue of these deficits achieved by HFD intake during social isolation.

-Hypothesis: The central hypothesis of this proposal is that HFD under social isolation condition causes significant cellular and molecular reprogramming that enduringly affect neuronal plasticity and social memory.
-This reprogramming is age and brain region-dependent.
+Given the above evidence, we hypothesize that HFD intake under conditions of social isolation causes significant cellular and molecular reprogramming that can persistently affect neuronal plasticity and social memory, with this reprogramming being both age- and brain region-dependent.

 Objectives and significance of the research